andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 - there's something alluring about throwing away the need for a JavaScript framework
 - there's a lot of value in getting reacquainted with the fundamental browser technologies (HTML, CSS, Vanilla JS)

-And if you're reading this, I'll assume that you somewhat agree too.
+And if you're reading this, I'll assume that you somewhat agree.

 Even by removing the need for a framework like Angular/React There's still a (custom) element (😅) of over-choice when choosing how [to](https://hybrids.js.org/#/) [develop](https://lit.dev/) [web](https://stenciljs.com/) [components](https://slimjs.com/#/welcome).
 And the dilemmas don't end there.